fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/SR-IOV-Lenovo-L14-Gen3/README.md

 ### **Setup Guest OS**

 If you want the best performance for your system when gaming, I highly recommend you to try [AtlasOS](https://atlasos.net/).
 It's a custom Windows 10/11 OS which highly upgrades performance on the system by removing many Windows Tools and decreases the space needed for the installation.
-Only one bad news, you won't be able to have Windows Updates.
 If you need to update, you will have to reinstall.
 This mode is not mandatory but highly recommended, it's just for having the "best" OS for gaming in a VM.
 The installation for Atlas OS occurs after a clean installation and activation of Windows 10/11 VM, Professional Edition at least.

 Download [virtio](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso) driver.